 Macroscopic forms of elementary indeterminism are quite obvious, from the genetic variability within a species to the vagaries of the weather.
 Ignorance is usually blamed on the lack of sufficient and adequate data.
-This chronic lack of sufficient and adequate data however, can only to a limited degree be blamed on the logistics of data collection or experimentation.
-It seems worthwhile to examine therefore the relationship between data and modeling.
-This relationship obviously suffers from a two-sided shortcoming, in that, on the one hand, measurements are usually precedent and independent of the modeling efforts (and therefore more often than not turn out to be inadequate), and on the other, that models are rarely formulated in terms of the measurements available.
+This chronic lack of sufficient and adequate data, however, can only to a limited degree be blamed on the logistics of data collection or experimentation.
+It seems worth while to examine, therefore, the relationship between data and modeling.
+This relationship obviously suffers from a two-sided shortcoming, in that, on one hand, measurements are usually precedent and independent of the modeling efforts (and therefore more often than not turn out to be inadequate), and on the other, models are rarely formulated in terms of the measurements available.

-Pure operationalism (an elaborate discussion of all the "-isms" involved can be found, for example, in Popper (1953), and some critical discussion of Poppers ideas in Lakatos(1978), Feyerabend (1975)), would hold the doctrine that theoretical constructs, i.e., the models, have to be formulated in terms of "measuring operations".
+Pure operationalism would hold the doctrine that theoretical constructs, i.e. the models, have to be formulated in terms of "measuring operations."
+(An elaborate discussion of all the "-isms" involved can be found, for example, in Popper (1953), and some critical discussion of Popper's ideas in Feyerabend (1975) and Lakatos (1978).)
 In other words, each of the elements described in a model would have to be directly measurable or experimentally accessible.
-However, it is obvious that measurements presuppose theories, or models, for that matter.
+However, it is obvious that measurements presuppose theories, or models for that matter.
 New theories may therefore well clash with the evidence, collected within the framework of an older theory.
-To put it in Lakatos' terms (Lakatos 1978), "the contemporary observational theories in the light of which the truth values of the basic statements of the (model) theory has to be established (i.e., by comparison), are false".
-In a similar line of argument, Feyerabend (1975) notes that: "...observational reports, experimental results, 'factual' statements, either contain theoretical assumptions or assert them by the manner in which they are used...as a result, a theory may clash with the evidence not because it is not correct, but because the evidence is contaminated" --or, as I would say, perhaps even incommensurable.
+Lakatos (1978) put it in this way: "the contemporary observational theories, in the light of which the truth values of the basic statements of the (model) theory have to be established (i.e. by comparison), are false."
+In a similar line of argument, Feyerabend (1975) notes that "...observational reports, experimental results, 'factual' statements, either contain theoretical assumptions or assert them by the manner in which they are used...as a result, a theory may clash with the evidence not because it is not correct, but because the evidence is contaminated" - or, as I would say, perhaps even incommensurable.